six519/kill_process/README.rst

 kill_process
 ============

 Extending Python 3 with Assembly Language and C Sample Code.
 Tested on Fedora 32.
+Take note that this will only works on a 64 bit Linux.

 Install Dependency (Fedora)
 ===========================